 If you believe a source has been misread or a newer version exists, submit a challenge.

-Among the 18 major aerospace brands we've scored, Wizz Air is tied =12th of 18, with 4 others.
+Among the 31 major aerospace brands we've scored, Wizz Air sits 3rd of 31.

 Score history begins 4 April 2026.